kdb424/pmm/README.md

   -v, --version                      Show version.
-  --worldfile file                   Set the worldfile --init                             Initializes a worldfile if it does not exist --list-command=<command>           List all packages command --install-command=<command>        Package install command --remove-command=<command>         Package remove command --orphans-command=<command>        Orphans uninstall command --sync                             Add/remove packages to match the worldfile --diff                             Lists the packages that are added/removed --install=<package>                Installs a package and appends to the worldfile
+  --worldfile file                   Set the worldfile --init                             Initializes a worldfile if it does not exist --listCommand=<command>            List all packages command --installCommand=<command>         Package install command --removeCommand=<command>          Package remove command --orphansCommand=<command>         Orphans uninstall command --sync                             Add/remove packages to match the worldfile --diff                             Lists the packages that are added/removed --install=<package>                Installs a package and appends to the worldfile